mohammedwasim1/Dynamic-lookup/README.md

 # **Dynamic lookup**

-Dynamic Lookup is an Excel project that demonstrates dynamically find the prices of a brand and its products through the index-match functions.
+Dynamic Lookup is an Excel project that demonstrates dynamically finding the prices of a brand and its products through the index-match functions.
 It is particularly useful for those working in the retail industry or those who need to keep track of product prices.

 ## **How to Use**